Summary

 Explain

-Students take notes over climate change and make predictions about the consequences of changes in migration timing.
+Students take notes about climate and make predictions about the consequences of changes in migration timing.

 Extend